masenmatthews/Rails_AJAX_CodeReview/README.md

 ## Setup/Installation Requirements

-* _Clone GitHub repository to desktop or desired directory_
+1. Clone GitHub repository to desktop or desired directory
-* _Navigate to directory in terminal_
+2. Navigate to project directory in terminal
-* _Run $ bundle and $ bundle install to ensure that the included gems are installed and functional_
+3. Install required gems, set up the database, and seed the database by running the following commands (in order) in the terminal.
+If you run in into an error while setting up the database, try opening another tab in the terminal and run $ postgres to ensure that your database can be set up correctly.
+    ⋅⋅* $ bundle
-* _Run $ bundle exec rails db:create to create the database associated with the program_
+    ⋅⋅* $ bundle exec rails db:create
-* _Run $ bundle exec rails db:migrate to ensure that migrations are properly executed_
+    ⋅⋅* $ bundle exec rails db:migrate
-* _Run $ bundle exec rails db:seed to populate the database from the seed file_
+    ⋅⋅* $ bundle exec rails db:seed
-* _Run $ rails server to launch the Rails server - the application can be viewed in a web browser by navigating to localhost:3000_
+4. Open the project directory in Atom or a text editor of your choice
+5. Create a file called stripe.rb in config/initializers.
+The file path should read: config/initializers/stripe.rb ⋅⋅* Add the following code snippet to the file:
+        Rails.configuration.stripe = {
+          :publishable_key => ENV['PUBLISHABLE_KEY'],
+          :secret_key      => ENV['SECRET_KEY']
+        }

+        Stripe.api_key = Rails.configuration.stripe[:secret_key]
+    ⋅⋅* NOTE: You will have to add your own publishable key and secret key to this file.
+These can be obtained by registering for the Stripe API keys on www.stripe.com.
+6. Open a new tab in the terminal and run the following command to open the Rails server.
+    ⋅⋅* $ rails s
+7. View the site by navigating to localhost:3000 in Google Chrome or another web browser.

 ## Known Bugs